What Makes AI Research Replicable? Executable Knowledge Graphs as Scientific Knowledge Representations

-In a practical reproduction workflow, a LLM agent can use {\ours} at two critical stages.
-For \textbf{high-level planning}, the agent fetches the target paper's Paper Node (without all Code Nodes) to grasp its core techniques and overall structure.
-During \textbf{low-level implementation}, the agent queries {\ours} for semantically relevant (Technique, Code) pairs to aid in specific functionalities.
-These two steps can be supplied either as callable tools for ReAct-style agents or as pluggable components of fixed-workflow agents.
-Crucially, to combat knowledge noise, all retrieved candidates are processed by a final \textbf{LLM-based Verifier} (o4-mini).
-This verifier acts as a critical quality gate, filtering, reranking, and refining the results to ensure that the retrieved knowledge is highly relevant and implementable.
+{\ours} can be seamlessly integrated into a practical reproduction workflow, where LLM agents utilize it at two stages (Figure~\ref{fig:main}, right).
+For \textbf{high-level planning}, the agent fetches the target paper's Paper Node (without Code Nodes) to grasp its core techniques and overall structure.
+During \textbf{low-level implementation}, the agent queries {\ours} for (Technique, Code) pairs directly relevant to the target paper.
+These two steps can be supplied either as callable tools for ReAct agents or as pluggable components of fixed-workflow agents.
+Crucially, all retrieved candidates are processed by a final \textbf{LLM-based Verifier} (o4-mini), acting as a final quality gate to ensure the retrieved knowledge is both technically relevant and implementable.